david-salac/Portable-spreadsheet-generator/README.md

     Available in the `fn` property of the `sheet` object.
     Usage: `sheet.iloc[i,j] = sheet.fn.sign(OPERAND)`

-All unary operators are defined in the `fn` property of the Spreadsheet object (together with brackets, that works exactly the same - see bellow).
+All unary operators are defined in the `fn` property of the Sheet object (together with brackets, that works exactly the same - see bellow).

 #### Binary operations